-Vaishali opened Woodbridge Speech-Language Therapy in 2014 with the aim of providing speech and language services to children and their families in a warm and stimulating environment.
-She collaborates with parents, teachers and other professionals to maximize client’s communication success.
+Vaishali opened Woodbridge Speech-Language Therapy in 2014 with the aim of providing speech and language services to children in a warm and stimulating environment.
+She collaborates with parents, teachers and other professionals to maximize a client’s communication success.
 Vaishali’s creative and enthusiastic approach to therapy both engages and motivates the client for positive outcomes.
 Specific areas of interest include articulation delays, school-age language disorders, literacy, social communication, Autism Spectrum Disorders and pre-school fluency.
 She is trained in Lidcombe, PECS – basic level, Kaufman Protocol and Orton-Gillingham.

 Communication Disorders Assistant

 Tiffany is a Communication Disorders Assistant (CDA) and is a registered member with both the Communicative Disorders Assistant Association of Canada (CDAAC) and The Ontario Association of Speech-Language Pathologists and Audiologists (OSLA).
 She graduated from the CDA program at Georgian with Honours, and has a B.A. in Psychology from the University of Guelph-Humber and a diploma in General Arts and Sciences from Humber College.